google/highway/g3doc/quick_reference.md

 ## Compiler support

-Clang and GCC require e.g. -mavx2 flags in order to use SIMD intrinsics.
+Clang and GCC require opting into SIMD intrinsics, e.g. via `-mavx2` flags.
-However, this enables AVX2 instructions in the entire translation unit, which may violate the one-definition rule and cause crashes.
-Instead, we use target-specific attributes introduced via #pragma.
+However, the flag enables AVX2 instructions in the entire translation unit, which may violate the one-definition rule (that all versions of a function such as `std::abs` are equivalent, thus the linker may choose any).
+This can cause crashes if non-SIMD functions are defined outside of a target-specific namespace, and the linker happens to choose the AVX2 version, which means it may be called without verifying AVX2 is indeed supported.

+To prevent this problem, we use target-specific attributes introduced via `#pragma`.
 Function using SIMD must reside between `HWY_BEFORE_NAMESPACE` and `HWY_AFTER_NAMESPACE`.
+Conversely, non-SIMD functions and in particular,
+#include of normal or standard library headers must NOT reside between
+`HWY_BEFORE_NAMESPACE` and `HWY_AFTER_NAMESPACE`.
+Alternatively, individual
-Alternatively, individual functions or lambdas may be prefixed with `HWY_ATTR`.
+functions may be prefixed with `HWY_ATTR`, which is more verbose, but ensures that `#include`-d functions are not covered by target-specific attributes.

 If you know the SVE vector width and are using static dispatch, you can specify `-march=armv9-a+sve2-aes -msve-vector-bits=128` and Highway will then use